 Minimum Academic Requirements

-The MSMHS-COP program screens for interview eligibility based on the ApplyYourself application, PharmCAS application (if submitted), and letters of recommendation.
-A minimum cumulative GPA of 2.5 is required.
-In cases where the cumulative GPA falls below a 2.5, the Admissions Committee will conduct a secondary review focusing on the applicant's previous research experience.
+The MSMHS-COP program screens for interview eligibility based on the information contained in/included with the PharmGrad application and letters of recommendation.
+A minimum cumulative GPA of 2.5 is required but priority consideration will be given to applicants with cumulative GPA's of 2.60 or higher.
+In cases where the cumulative GPA falls below 2.5, the Admissions Committee will conduct a secondary review focusing on the applicant's previous exposure to science-related topics and extra-curricular activities.
 All candidates are required to have obtained a Baccalaureate degree from a regionally accredited institution of higher education prior to the first day of mandatory orientation.

 Throughout the application process, candidates are evaluated based upon a variety of criteria, including the following: